Arraying/Arraying/README.md

 # Welcome to my profile! 👋

-I'm a graduate student in Software Engineering of Distributed Systems at KTH Royal Institute of Technology.
-My current (research) interests are:
+I'm a JVM Runtime Engineer at Oracle, meaning I contribute to HotSpot for the [OpenJDK project](https://openjdk.org).
+Before that, I studied at KTH Royal Institute of Technology (MSc) and TU Delft (BSc).

+I generally have an interest in programming languages.
+Some things I've sidequested in are:
 - 🕸️ Distributed systems
 - 🏎️ High performance computing
-- 🏗️ Compilers
 - ✨ Artificial intelligence

-Feel free to have a look around in my [repositories](https://github.com/Arraying?tab=repositories) :)
+Feel free to poke around in my [repositories](https://github.com/Arraying?tab=repositories), or take a look at [my website/blog](https://arraying.de).